Where to Stay in Germany: My Best Picks

 Trier

 In Trier, we stayed at the Hotel Estricher Hof on the outskirts of the city and overlooking the Mosel River.
-We were driving and didn’t want to navigate the narrow streets of the city.
+I was driving, and didn’t want to navigate the narrow streets of the city.

-As it turned out, we drove into Trier for the evening with no problems, so consider a hotel in Trier proper so you can walk to the various sights.
+As it turned out, I drove into Trier for the evening with no problems, so consider a hotel in Trier proper so you can walk to the various sights.

 Nuremberg